botleg/botleg.github.io/_posts/2016-01-17-https-with-lets-encrypt-and-nginx.markdown

 SHELL=/bin/bash
 HOME=/
 MAILTO=”example@mail.com”
-30 4 1 * * /opt/letsencrypt/letsencrypt-auto certonly --renew-by-default --agree-tos --config /opt/letsencrypt/cli.ini >> /var/log/letsencrypt.log
+30 4 1 * * /opt/letsencrypt/letsencrypt-auto certonly --renew-by-default --agree-tos --config /opt/letsencrypt/cli.ini && service nginx reload >> /var/log/letsencrypt.log
 {% endhighlight %}

 This causes the command to run every month on the 1st at 4:30AM.
 The output of this command is stored in `/var/log/letsencrypt.log`.